whoji/castle2048/README.md

 ### Changelog
 * alpha 0.10: 2019-01-27: pretty much done with all the aspects of the gameplay
 * alpha 0.11: 2019-01-30: added sound efffect and fixed frame rate
+* alpha 0.12: 2019-02-02: better menu ui

 ### Todo list
-* improve the menu system
 * improve the win condition for castle
 * implement the progression system (in option)
+* implement the tropy/achievement system
 * better logger system
+* add a SAVE/LOAD/checkpoint system
+* add in-game help
 * add ABOUT in game
-* add a SAVE/LOAD/checkpoint system

 ### Off Todo list